Jtoosh/chess/notes.md

 STATUS 3.1 - I have finished 5/7 endpoints.
 I just need to implement 2 more, then run passoff testing and debug accordingly.
 I also want to see if I can implement inner classes for the Request and Response classes, to apply some of what I'm learning.

 ### Phase 3 Retrospective

+Pushing myself to meet the quality code standards led me to trying something new, creating the `handleResponse` method in my Server class, which used lambda expressions as one of the parameters, which required making an interface to assign as the type for those lambdas.
+It was a good stretch that helped me try and learn new things.

 James the TA helped me to get the history of all of the commits from my old chess repo with some handy git commmands.
 Here is a list of the ones that we used: